SoyaR08/SoyaR08/README.md

 ## Something about me

+- 🔭 I’m currently working on new web applications on different frameworks and languages
 - 📫 How to reach me: You can contact me from here and sending a mail to rafa140200@gmail.com
 - ⚡ Fun fact: I love chess, you can also challenge me on the chessboard